-This summer, 120 at-risk children and youth participated in Freedom School, an eight-week full-time summer enrichment program that helps children fall in love with reading, increases their self-esteem, and generates more positive attitudes toward learning.
+Freedom School is a seven-week full-time summer enrichment program that helps young scholars fall in love with reading, increases their self-esteem and generates more positive attitudes toward learning.

-Young scholars participated in high-quality STEM clubs that provided them an in-depth learning experience in an area of interest to them.
+Young scholars will participate in high-quality STEM clubs that provide them an in-depth learning experience in an area of interest to them.

-Additionally, the children had the opportunity to engage in a wide variety of learning experiences, including interacting with professional guests representing various career paths, visiting museums and science centers, a campus tour of Campbell University, and participating in community service and social action projects.
+Additionally, the scholars will have the opportunity to engage in a wide variety of learning experiences, including interacting with professional guests representing various career paths, visiting museums and science centers, touring college campuses and participating in community service and social action projects.

 Peacemakers offers a free after-school program for 60 neighborhood elementary school students.
 The program provides homework assistance, individual tutoring on skills that need remedial help, and a snack.
 It is offered four days a week, two hours per day, during the school year.

 Digital Futures Academy is a program designed to help middle and high schoolers improve their critical and computational thinking skills.
 You can gain real life experience with technology that is adaptable to openings in the current job market that employers are seeking qualified candidates to fill.
 This afterschool program will cover exciting areas like coding, AI, Leadership and drone piloting.
 The program is free and operates Monday – Thursdays from 4pm to 6pm.